Tyler1551/Spotify-DL/README.md

 }
 ```

-Next we will run the program with `py main.py` in your terminal of choice and simply enter the link to your Spotify playlist.
-This will go through each of the tracks in the playlist and save them as .mp3 files under `./Files`
+To run the application use `py src/main.py`
+This will go through each of the tracks in the playlist and save them as .mp3 files under
+`./out/Files/`